Tasmania Golf Club

 Late Afternoon Breeze

-The 172-yard par 3 eighth is a stunning golf hole.
+The 148-meter (172-yard) par 3 eighth is a stunning golf hole.
 Set high on a cliff with panoramic views of the Bay on the right, the late afternoon breeze started to pick up.
 With the ocean right and deep bunkers left, this is an intimidating scene.
 The breeze was just enough to make the deep greenside bunkers a definite threat, especially for a guy who often pulls it left.
 Fat and short of the bunkers was the result of my worried swing, but I managed safe passage!

-With 5-wood in her hand, Menekse pulled her tee-shot just enough that it quickly tumbled down the deep bunker.
+With 5-wood in her hand, Menekse pulled her tee shot just enough that it quickly tumbled down the deep bunker.
 I completely lost sight of her as she descended to the head-high depths of the abyss.
 It took her a couple of attempts, but she hit an incredible bunker shot that escaped the treacherous hazard.

-The number one handicap 463-yard par 4 uphill ninth was a tremendous finishing hole for our day.
+The number one handicap 419-meter (463-yard) par 4 uphill ninth was a tremendous finishing hole for our day.
 A dogleg right, the fairway is lined with trees down the left.
 After blocking my tee shot right, I nutted a 5-wood that slide between the greenside bunkers that protect both sides and rolled on.

 Tasmania Golf Club was exceptional, and we wish we would have had time to play the back nine.
 The golf course was in wonderful condition.
 The greens were particularly a standout.
 Larger than we expected, they were firm, full of undulations, and had a good speed.
 The views of the bay, especially from the third and eighth tees, were magnificent.

 Traveling and playing golf in Australia has been a rewarding experience.
-We have been fortunate to have seen so many of Australia’s icons, as well as being able to play some of its greatest golf courses.
+We have been fortunate to have seen so many of Australia’s icons, as well as to be able to play some of its greatest golf courses.
 But it has been the people that we have met in our travels that will be our lasting memory.
 And we couldn’t have had a warmer welcome from everyone we met during our day at Tasmania Golf Club.
 The staff treated us like long-time members, but it was especially the members that we met that made us feel at home.
 The pride every member takes in their Club was evident and infectious.

 There is a reason why everyone recommended Tasmania Golf Club, it was simply spectacular golf.
 But more than that, it was the warmth we received from the members that will be our lasting memory.